- EMPLOYMENT LAW

 Victoria’s main areas of practice are employment and discrimination law.
 She has successfully represented clients in both the public and private sectors.
 Victoria is adept at handling complex and lengthy employment law cases with special expertise in all types of discrimination and whistleblowing claims.
 She also advises on Trade Union recognition.

-Additionally, Victoria has particular experience of restrictive covenants, TUPE and employment status cases.
+Additionally, Victoria has particular experience of Working Time Regulations, restrictive covenants, TUPE and employment status cases.
 She represents many police forces in employment and discrimination cases often with associated matters such as PII, RIPA and she has extensive experience of cases with national security implications.

 Her advocacy work involves frequent appearances in Employment Tribunals and in the High Court.
 Victoria’s appellate work has included appearances in the Employment Appeal Tribunal and the Court of Appeal.
 Victoria is retained as employment law advisor to the one of the world’s largest brick companies as well as the world’s third largest energy company.
 Her advisory work spans employment, statutory interpretation and pensions.